≡ Menu

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.

-At first glance, Ford’s vehicle sales are primarily derived from three regions: North America, Europe, and China.
+Ford’s vehicle sales are mainly derived from three regions: North America, Europe, and China.

-On the other hand, Ford’s smallest markets in terms of vehicle sales were South America and ASEAN, each totaling only 0.1 million vehicles in 2022.
+However, Ford’s smallest markets in terms of vehicle sales were South America and ASEAN, with each totaling only 0.1 million vehicles in 2022.

-As the chart shows, Ford’s retail sales in China have declined by nearly 60% since 2015, from 1.2 million vehicles in 2015 to less than half as of 2022.
+The decline in Ford’s vehicle sales in China is one of the worst.
+As shown in the chart, Ford’s retail sales in China have declined by almost 60% since 2015, from 1.2 million vehicles to less than half of that in 2022.

 Back To Table Of Contents